mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 ### Onboarding buddy

-The onboarding buddy is usually expected to be the most recent new starter.
+The onboarding buddy is usually expected to be the previous most recent new starter.

   - **Before they start**
     + Make sure the new-starter checklist is up-to-date (this says how to check SSO/access email/setup VPN etc)